India’s economy is in crisis – and adulation for Abhijit Banerjee’s methods won’t solve it

 Let’s not jump because someone won the Nobel, he cautioned, or else we’ll be left again with the sweet words of the politicans and a laddoo in our hands.We would do well to heed that warning.

 Aparna Gopalan is a writer and educator pursuing her Ph.D. at Harvard University.
-Her researchfocuses on the reproduction of inequality and poverty in rural India.
+Her research focuses on the reproduction of inequality and poverty in rural India.